Achievable logoAchievable logo

 Agility

-Agility has traditionally been considered the ability to stop, start, and change the direction of the whole body rapidly.
-It consists of two main components: speed in changing direction and cognitive factors.
-Agility testing is generally confined to physical capacity tests such as change-of-direction speed or cognitive components like anticipation.
-Most field tests labeled as agility that do not include a reaction or decision-making element are actually change-of-direction (COD) tests when no stimulus is present.
+Agility has traditionally been defined as the ability to stop, start, and change whole-body direction rapidly.
+It includes two main components: speed in changing direction and cognitive factors.
+Agility testing is generally limited either to physical capacity tests (such as change-of-direction speed) or to cognitive components (such as anticipation).
+Many field tests labeled as agility tests do not include a reaction or decision-making element; when no stimulus is present, these are actually change-of-direction (COD) tests.

 Speed

 Speed is movement distance per unit time and is typically quantified as the time taken to cover a fixed distance.
-The time taken to sprint from a stationary start over a short distance, such as 10 yards (9.14 m), reflects acceleration, whereas longer sprints such as 40 yards (37.1 m) would measure maximum speed.
+Sprint time from a stationary start over a short distance, such as 10 yards (9.14 m), primarily reflects acceleration.
+Longer sprints, such as 40 yards (37.1 m), are used to measure maximum speed.

 Flexibility

-Flexibility is defined as the range of motion about a body joint.
-Devices for measuring flexibility include manual and electric goniometers, which measure joint angle, and the sit-and-reach box, which is used to evaluate the combined flexibility of the lower back and hips.
+Flexibility is the range of motion about a body joint.
+Devices used to measure flexibility include manual and electric goniometers, which measure joint angle, and the sit-and-reach box, which evaluates combined flexibility of the lower back and hips.

 Balance and stability

-Balance is the ability to maintain static and dynamic equilibrium or the ability to maintain the body’s center of gravity over its base of support.
-Stability is a measure of the ability to return to a desired position following a disturbance.
+Balance is the ability to maintain static and dynamic equilibrium, or to keep the body’s center of gravity over its base of support.
+Stability refers to the ability to return to a desired position after a disturbance.

 Body composition

 Body composition refers to the relative proportions by weight of fat and lean tissue.
-Strength and conditioning professionals commonly use the skinfold measurement technique, which assesses the thickness of a double layer of pinched skin and subcutaneous fat.
+Strength and conditioning professionals commonly use skinfold measurements, which assess the thickness of a double layer of pinched skin and subcutaneous fat.

 Anthropometry